bmcorsino/terraform_catalog/az-tf-catalog/terraform-azure-azurerm-app-service/README.md

-# kpmg Windows WebApp
+# kpmg WebApp

-WebApp delivery according to model and value combinations, below are the tested and validated examples.
+WebApp delivery according to model and value combinations, below are the tested and validated examples

   - Terraform 12, 13 and 14

 ## Any questions or suggestion?

-Raise issues for asking help
+Raise issues for asking help.

 ## Run terraform